SRDdev/BitText/Readme.md

 ## 🔁 BitVLM: Bit Quantized Vision-Language Model (Planned)

-The final goal of the repository is to integrate BitText and BitVision into a **Vision-Language Model** (e.g., CLIP-style):
+The final goal of the repository is to integrate BitText and BitText into a **Vision-Language Model** (e.g., CLIP-style):

 * Unified architecture for image-caption, image-question, or multi-modal tasks.
 * Focus on extremely lightweight inference—ideal for edge devices and embedded systems.